Start My Answer

 • Valentine and Kebartas cannot contact you before 8 am or after 9 pm.

-If Valentine and Kebartas file a debt collection lawsuit against you, it's important to respond appropriately and to do so promptly.
+If a debt collector files a debt collection lawsuit against you, it's important to respond appropriately and to do so promptly.
 Do not throw away the notice and assume that the lawsuit will go away.
 It will be there even if you throw the lawsuit notice in the trash.
 It just means you raised the white flag and are letting them win.
 You should not do this and you have other options.

 Here are some things to remember as you write an Answer to the lawsuit: